The Certified Professional Resume Writer (CPRW) exam is administered by the Professional Association of Resume Writers and Career Coaches (PARW/CC).

-To take the CPRW exam, you must first be a member of parw.com (cost $150).
-Although not a requirement during its early years, the PARW/CC now requires a continuous membership with the organization in order to maintain an active CPRW credential.
+Although not a requirement during early years, the PARW/CC now requires a continuous membership to the PARW in order to maintain an active CPRW credential.

 The cost for taking the CPRW exam is $225.

-Revealing details about the Certified Professional Resume Writer (CPRW) exam itself would be unethical, however, I can give you some broad specifics.
+Revealing details about the Certified Professional Resume Writer (CPRW) test itself would be unethical, however, I can give you some broad specifics.

 I took and passed the CPRW exam before working on my first resume project, obtaining my business license, and writing my business plan.
 So, the impression that you need some extensive amount of resume writing experience before attempting to take the CPRW exam isn’t exactly true.